JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-spm-local-integration.md

 >
 {type="tip"}

-## Remove previous integration

-If you're migrating your project from another integration approach, remove it first:
+The tutorial assumes that your project is using [direct integration](https://www.jetbrains.com/help/kotlin-multiplatform-dev/multiplatform-project-configuration.html#connect-a-kotlin-multiplatform-module-to-an-ios-app) approach.
+If you're connecting a Kotlin framework through CocoaPods plugin, please migrate first.

-#### CocoaPods plugin {initial-collapse-state="collapsed"}
+### Migrate from CocoaPods plugin to direct integration {initial-collapse-state="collapsed"}

 > If you have dependencies on other Pods in the `cocoapods` block, you have to resort to the CocoaPods integration approach.
 > Currently, it's impossible to both have dependencies on Pods and on the Kotlin framework in a multimodal SPM project.